 — Irene Bloemraad, sociology professor and director of the University of California Berkeley’s Interdisciplinary Migration Initiative

-The U.S. is unlikely to see any population decline over at least the next couple of decades because […]
+The U.S. is unlikely to see any population decline over at least the next couple of decades because of […]

 Stephan: The petroleum industry like the tobacco industry before it, knew years before it became an issue that what they were doing was having a negative effect on the wellbeing of humanity, and killing people.
 Yet, they carried on with their destructive business anyway because profit was more important to them than fostering wellbeing.
 Here are the facts.